What Are Examples of Biohacking?

 • Enhancing longevity

-A meta-analysis of 16 prospective cohort studies with a combined 1.3 million participants found that sleeping less than six hours per day was associated with a 12% greater risk of premature death.
+A meta-analysis of 16 prospective cohort studies with a total of 1.3 million participants found that people sleeping less than six hours daily had a 12% greater risk of premature death.
 [6]

 How to measure this biohack